sonyacodez/RescYouMe/README.md

 ## RescYouMe - A security phone app helping those in distress

 A security phone app that encourages the involvement of the app's community in helping those in distress.
-It gives the user the ability to notify app users in his/her area to come to their aid, as well as play a fake ringtone, text his location, and call the police.
+It gives the user the ability to notify app users in his area to come to their aid, as well as play a fake ringtone, text his location, and call the police.

 ### Built With: